rosyberti/website/_posts/2020-03-23-coronavirus-data-by-country.md

 Also, I should give credit where credit is due.
 The data on this page has been made available through the interactive coronavirus map provided by [Johns Hopkins University](https://coronavirus.jhu.edu/map.html).
 The data has been compiled into an easy-to-use JSON file by [Rodrigo Pombo](https://github.com/pomber) in this [GitHub repository](https://github.com/pomber/covid19).

 If you have feedback on this resource, please [email me](mailto:nicholasmccullum@gmail.com).

+**Note:** This blog post previously had a third chart for 'recoveries', but I have removed them because the data is not longer supported in muy data source.

 ## Afghanistan